Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

 \subsection{Calculating Precession}

-From the pool of precessing EBs, we quantify the precession, following \cite{charbonneau2005}, starting with the calculation of $e \cos{\omega}$:
+From the pool of precessing EBs, we quantify the precession, following \cite{hilditch2001} and \cite{charbonneau2005}, starting with the calculation of $e \cos{\omega}$:

-where $P$ is the average period of the eclipses, $t_I$ is a mid-primary eclipse time, $t_{II}$ is a mid-secondary eclipse time, and $N$ is the number of cycles between the eclipses.
+where $P$ is the average period of the eclipses, $t_{\rm I}$ is a mid-primary eclipse time, $t_{\rm II}$ is a mid-secondary eclipse time, and $N$ is the number of cycles between the eclipses.
 We calculate this value with two consecutive eclipses, so the last term goes to zero.
-Next, we calculate $e \sin{\omega}$, again following \cite{charbonneau2005}:
+Next, we calculate $e \sin{\omega}$, again following \cite{hilditch2001} and \cite{charbonneau2005}:

 where $\Theta_1$ and $\Theta_2$ are the widths of the primary and secondary eclipses, respectively.
 The widths are measured by eye based on the total duration of the eclipse from the start of ingress to the end of egress.
 This expression implicitly assumes that eclipse durations depend primarily on orbital geometry through $\omega$, but in practice they also depend on the impact parameter (or inclination) of each eclipse.
 Because we do not model the impact parameter explicitly, our estimates of $e\sin{\omega}$ carry additional systematic uncertainty.
 As a result, $e\cos{\omega}$ is significantly better constrained than $e\sin{\omega}$, which we highlight as the dominant source of uncertainty in the derived eccentricities and arguments of periastron.
 With the results of equations \ref{eq:ecosomega} and \ref{eq:esinomega}, we calculate the eccentricity, $e$.
-Using equation \ref{eq:ecosomega} at two different eclipses, we measure $\frac{\text{d}}{dt} \left (e\cos{\omega} \right )$, which can also be written as
+Using equation \ref{eq:ecosomega} at two different orbital cycles (typically the first and last observed), we measure $\frac{\text{d}}{dt} \left (e\cos{\omega} \right )$, which can also be written as

 Rearranging gives